harlamism/IdaClu/README.md

 ***IdaClu*** is an ***IDA Pro*** plugin with a straightforward 3-step loop pipeline:

 1. Find similarities in functions;
-2. Label grouped functions together;
+2. Label grouped functions in bulk;
 3. Repeat step 1 for labeled functions.

 The distinctive feature of the plugin lies in ***"how"*** of search and labeling.